Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 # FactorioScenarioMultiplayerSpawn
 A custom scenario for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

-Only support 0.15.x at this time!
+Only supports 0.15.x at this time!

 ## Instructions